cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 ## 5.1 Primary procedure

 In VS Code Server you may already have an open terminal.
-The prompt will include the name of your VM, as in `azureuser@<yournetid>-workstation`.
+The command prompt is some sort of info-string that will include the name of your VM, as in `azureuser@<yournetid>-workstation :~$`.
+If you do not see this
-If you do not see this remote terminal: Open it with the `Terminal` menu selecting `New Terminal`.
+terminal: Open it with the `Terminal` menu selecting `New Terminal`.
+If the prompt is incorrect: Debug the situation before trying to move on.

 ![](./img/vscode-rc-term.png)